Chris Wilder: Return to Sheffield United

 On 5 December 2023, Paul Heckingbottom was dismissed by Sheffield United after a 5–0 loss to Burnley that left the club at the bottom of the Premier League.
 Wilder was brought in to replace him.

 After a 3–2 loss to Crystal Palace on 30 January 2024, Wilder criticised referee Tony Harrington's performance, calling it "ridiculous" and pointing to decisions made against Sheffield United during the game.
 He went on to criticise one of the assistant referees for eating a sandwich when talking to him after the game, describing it as a "lack of respect".
 He was fined £11,500 by the FA on 20 February, with them stating that his comments "imply bias and/or attack the integrity of the referee, or referees generally, and/or bring the game into disrepute".

 Despite Wilder's return to Bramall Lane, Sheffield United were relegated on 27 April 2024, following their 5–1 defeat by Newcastle United.

 Following a strong start to the 2024–25 season, Wilder was named Championship Manager of the Month for September 2024 following ten points from four matches.
 He was again named manager of the month for November 2024, following a run of 16 points from six games which elevated The Blades to first position in the Championship.
 He once again received the award for March 2025 following thirteen points from five matches as they continued their hunt for automatic promotion.
 They finished third in the EFL Championship but lost to Sunderland in the play-off final.

-After failing to gain promotion to the Premier League, Wilder’s contact was terminated in June 2025.
+After failing to gain promotion to the Premier League, Wilder's contact was terminated in June 2025.

-On 15 September 2025, Wilder returned to Sheffield United on a contract until the end of the 2026–27 season following the sacking of Rubén Sellés.
-On 30 September, Wilder received a red card for accidentally kicking a ball into a fan at halftime during a game against Southampton.
+On 15 September 2025, Wilder returned to Sheffield United on a contract until the end of the 2026–27 season following the dismissal of Rubén Sellés.
+On 30 September, Wilder received a red card for accidentally kicking a ball into a fan at half-time during a game against Southampton.